-- E. Location, Setbacks.
-Except as otherwise provided in Subsections 20.410.060.E.1 and 20.410.060.E.4, a detached ADU shall be located within the rear fifty percent (50%) of the lot and shall comply with all setbacks of the applicable Zone required for a single-family residence, provided, however, that the side and rear setbacks shall be a minimum of four (4) feet.
+- EG. Location, Setbacks.
+Except as otherwise provided in Subsections 20.410.060.EG.1 and 20.410.060.EG.4, a detached ADU shall be located within the rear fifty percent (50%) of the lot and shall comply with all setbacks of the applicable Zone required for a single-family residence, provided, however, that the side and rear setbacks shall be a minimum of four (4) feet.
 The ADU shall be a minimum of ten (10) feet from any structure on-site (eave to eave). - 1.
 No setbacks are required for an existing living area or accessory structure that is converted to an ADU or is in the same location and to the same dimensions as the original structure. - 2.
 A setback of four (4) feet from the side and rear lot lines is required for an ADU that is not converted from an existing structure or a new structure constructed in the same location and to the same dimensions as an existing structure. - 3.
-Except as otherwise provided in Subsections 20.410.060.E.1 and 20.410.060.E.4, an ADU shall not be located within the required front property line setback and shall not be closer to the ROW than the primary dwelling, except that any side or rear setback shall not be required to exceed four (4) feet. - 4.
-No front setback or location restriction noted in this section shall be required for ADUs pursuant to Government Code Section 66323(a)(2) if no other feasible location on the parcel is available, provided that the following requirements are satisfied: - a.
-The ADU has a minimum of four (4) foot side and rear setbacks; - b.
-The total floor area of the ADU does not exceed eight hundred (800) square feet; - c.
-The ADU is a maximum of sixteen (16) feet in height; and
+Except as otherwise provided in Subsections 20.410.060.GE.1 and 20.410.060.GE.4, an ADU shall not be located within the required front property line setback and shall not be closer to the ROW than the primary dwelling, except that any side or rear setback shall not be required to exceed four (4) feet. - 4.
+No front setback shall be required for one (1) detached, new construction ADU if no other feasible location on the parcel is available, provided that the following requirements are satisfied: